 With prior experience working as a counsel for the U.S. Senate Committee on Indian Affairs, Daniel offers a unique understanding of the federal legislation, processes, and policies related to Native American law.
 He worked for the Senate Committee of Indian Affairs during the passage of landmark federal legislation, including the HEARTH Act of 2012 and the Violence Against Women Reauthorization Act of 2013.
-He also worked extensively on legislation related to tribal energy resources, water, tax, infrastructure, economic development, and other matters related to Native American law.
+He also worked extensively on legislation related to Indian energy resources, water, tax, infrastructure, economic development, and other matters related to Native American law.

 Daniel received his law degree from the UCLA School of Law and graduated summa cum laude from Oklahoma State University with a degree in Economic and Legal Studies.
 His bar admissions include: Supreme Court of Oklahoma; U.S. Court of Appeals for the Tenth Circuit; U.S. District Courts for the Northern, Western, and Eastern Districts of Oklahoma; Muscogee (Creek) Nation District and Supreme Court; Sac and Fox Nation District and Supreme Court; and Quapaw Tribal Court.